 But another source of professional dignity comes from the credentials you must have.
 In every state other than Colorado, you need to earn licensure in order to work as a funeral director or embalmer (or both).
 Although the requirements of each state vary, that usually means you need to:

-- Earn at least a two-year associate's degree by completing a mortuary science or related program that is accredited by the American Board of Funeral Service Education (ABFSE)
+- Earn at least a two-year associate degree by completing a mortuary science or related program that is accredited by the American Board of Funeral Service Education (ABFSE)

-- Complete between one to three years of practical work experience—before, during, or after your schooling—under the supervision of a funeral manager or licensed funeral director
+- Complete between one and three years of practical work experience—before, during, or after your schooling—under the supervision of a funeral manager or licensed funeral director

 - Pass a qualifying exam known as the National Board Examination